L64/redefault/README.md

 ## Features
 - Put letters into default: Get a "traditional" webpage letter design, it makes it when you import it
-- Icons (3 types): use the class "icon" and it's subclasses in img to create circular icons
+- Icons (3 types): use the class "ri" and it's subclasses in img to create circular icons
-  - icon - normal
+  - Sizes
+    - size-0 (normal) [default]
-  - icon I - big
+    - size-1 / I (regular)
-  - icon II - extra big
+    - size-2 / II (big)
-  - icon III - extra-extra big
+    - size-3 / III (extra big)
+    - size-4 / IV (extra-extra big)
+  - Forms
+    - square [default]
+    - semi-square
+    - circular

 ## Install